PoCInnovation/Pool2023/Software/day05/React/README.md

   - ...

 **Tips:**
-- Here is [how to do](https://chakra-ui.com/docs/features/responsive-styles) with Chakra UI.
+- Here is [how to do with Chakra UI](https://chakra-ui.com/docs/features/responsive-styles).
 As you can see, the setup has already been done!

-## Step 5 - Testing time
+## Step 5 - Testing time 🧪

 TODO: give the tests and explain how they work:
 - npm i -D cypress @types/jest